Walk In Next Time Your Doctor Orders an X-ray

 - Then the technologist steps behind a radiation barrier and asks you to hold very still, without breathing for a few seconds.

-- The x-ray equipment is activated, sending a beam of x-rays through the body to expose the film.
+- The x-ray equipment is activated, sending a beam of x-rays through your body to create the image.

 - The technologist then repositions you for another view, and the process is repeated as necessary.